 The legal basis for the above processing is our legitimate interests, cf. GDPR art.
 6(1)(f), cf. the Danish Data Protection Act art.
 6(1).
 These legitimate interests include:

-We transfer the following personal data to statistics: [insert list of types of personal data used in connection with statistics].
+We transfer the following personal data to statistics: your name, email address, hotel used, number of nights and check-in and check-out dates in connection with statistics.
 This processing is carried out in order for us to improve our products and services, assess our general performance and to develop new products and services, special offers and other business-related initiatives.

 The legal basis for the above processing (the transfer of your personal data to statistical information) is our legitimate interests, cf. GDPR art.
 6(1)(f), cf. the Danish Data Protection Act art.
 6(1).
 These legitimate interests include: